 The Great Work of our age is like no other, in that it is a global species-wide calling where the future of humanity and the biosphere are at stake.
 What could be more compelling than that?!
 The current endeavor is also different in that anyone may choose to participate, however they want.
 The necessary revolution has to occur everywhere, and at all levels of human organization, the individual, family, community, and government.
 It all starts with an intention, and a few basic questions: Is what I am doing good for the Earth?
 Is what I am doing good for future generations?

 This work has many names: the Great Work, the Great Turning, the Great Transition.
-Others use terms like transformation, relocalization, sustainability, resilience, permaculture, degrowth, voluntary simplicity, power-down, controlled collapse, regeneration, and reinhabitation.
-The essence of our Great Work is to reintegrate humanity with the rest of the web of life, maintaining a viable planet for humans and all species.
+Others use terms like transformation, relocalization, sustainability, resilience, permaculture, degrowth, voluntary simplicity, power-down, controlled collapse, deep adaptation, regeneration, and reinhabitation.
+The essence of the Great Turning is to reintegrate humanity with the rest of the web of life, maintaining a viable planet for humans and all species.

-On an individual level, the Great Work has two interwoven aspects:
+On an individual level, the Great Turning has two interwoven aspects:

 - Internal work.
 The work of head and heart.
 Shifting consciousness.
 Transforming one’s identity from a disempowered individual to an activated evolutionary being.
 Pursuing self-knowledge and inner growth.
 Healing personal and collective wounds and letting go of unhealthy beliefs and habits.
 Unplugging and deprogramming from mass consumer culture.
 Continually studying, learning, skill-building, deepening one’s connection to others and to nature.
 Learning from natives, elders, and each other.
 Discovering one’s gifts, finding passion, purpose, and meaning.
 Becoming a wise and compassionate person grounded in community and place.
 Meditating on: “What is my role in the Epic of Evolution?”, and “How can I contribute to the Great Work?”